vladak/pirig/weatherpi.md

 EOF
 ```

+create initial configuration in `/etc/prometheus/prometheus.yml`

-add this to the config in the `scrape_configs` section:
+add this to the config in the `scrape_configs` section in the configuration file:
 ```yml
   - job_name: weather
     static_configs: